saurabh78crypto/gas_utility_service/README.md

 from django.contrib.auth.models import User user = User.objects.create_user('regularuser', 'user@example.com', 'password123')
 ```
+This will create a regular user with the username `regularuser` and password `password123`.

 7. **Run the Development Server**
 + Once the setup is complete, you can run the Django development server to start the application: